 A website redesign is an excellent time to look through your content for opportunities to create more internal links.
 An effective internal link structure helps Google crawl your site and index your pages, and gives each page the best possible chance of ranking for its keywords.

 Go through your old blog posts and see if you can link to relevant content you’ve created since they were published.
 Use good, descriptive anchor text, and make sure you’re using “follow” links.

 3. Build new sitemaps and submit to Google

 Sitemaps help Google understand the structure of your website.
 As part of the redesign process, you should build XML and HTML sitemaps.
 Submit these sitemaps to Google once your redesign launches.
 Using keywords in your sitemaps will also increase those pages’ chances to rank well for those keywords.

-If part of your site redesign included a migration from one content management system (CMS) to another (such as switching from DotNetNuke to WordPress), you’ll notice that different platforms often have very different URL structures for blog posts.
-This means that every one of your blog posts will need to be redirected to the new URL generated by the new CMS.
+If your site redesign includes introducing a different URL structure, you’ll need to redirect legacy content.
+For example, every one of your blog posts will need to be redirected to the new URL generated by the new site.
 If you’re migrating to WordPress, there are several plugins that will help you manage this process, but you’ll need to be aware of and account for this no matter what CMS you’re using.